 Using vesselId in other functions

-vesselId can be extracted from $selfReportedInfo$vesselId, but is is highly recommended to take a look at the response and confirm which of the values returned vesselId should be selected.
+vesselId can be extracted from $selfReportedInfo$vesselId, but it is highly recommended to take a look at the response and confirm which of the values returned as vesselId should be selected.

-Before picking a vesselId to use in other functions, it is useful to examinate:
+Before picking a vesselId to use in other functions, it is useful to examine:

 • which vesselId corresponds to the time interval of interest